- 1 Top 5 Covers For Your RV Reviewed

 Having discussed the essentials, let us quickly run through some ready examples of RV cover brands and products and what they should be used for.

-Best RV covers a humid climate with lots of moisture – call for waterproof and breathing materials like polyethylene (or Tyvek) or polypropylene with waterproof coating.
+The top RV covers can handle a humid climate with lots of moisture and are waterproof with breathing materials like polyethylene (or Tyvek) or polypropylene with waterproof coating.
 This climate’s popular brands and products would be ADCO SFS AquaShed or Leader Accessories Travel Trailer RV Cover.
 Products of the line Camco ULTRAGuard also fall into this category, but they will last pretty much as long as their warranty, i.e., just 1 year, due to being very light.

 Best covers for a cold climate with lots of snow – requires strong multilayer fabrics (like polyethylene), which can withstand the tear and wear of winds, the weight of snow, AND remain waterproof during the autumn spring seasons.
 The products that claim to fare well under these conditions are like the Classic Accessories OverDrive PermaPRO Deluxe or the ADCO SFS AquaShed, designed with lots of water in mind.
 If you expect your RV to remain idle for a few winters, you might consider spending some extra money for a custom-fit motorhome cover, which comes with a 5 or even 6-year warranty.

 Best motorhome covers a hot climate with lots of sunlight and calls for UV-resistant materials like polyester or dyed acrylic.
-Some specially-designed motorhome covers, with special reflective rooftops, fare best here, as they not only protect the rig from the build-up of UV damage but also keep it cooler in hot weather.
+Some specially-designed covers for your RV, with special reflective rooftops, fare best here, as they not only protect the rig from the build-up of UV damage but also keep it cooler in hot weather.
 Good examples of products made for this climate are the Goldline Class A RV Cover (with a solid 5-year warranty, which kind of makes up for its high price) and the custom-fit ADCO Sunbrella cover.

 Types of RV Covers